St Vincent’s Primary School

 The school uniform consists of:

-a grey jumper with yellow/blue stripes
+a grey jumper

-blue tie with yellow stripes
+blue tie with yellow stripes (available to purchase in the office)

 The school tracksuit consists of: